Guide to Surface Metrology and 3D Measurement Techniques

 May 27, 2025

-Surface flaws aren’t always visible but they still ruin performance.
+Surface flaws aren’t always visible, but they still ruin performance.

 Whether it’s friction, bonding, or fluid flow, the tiniest surface features can throw everything off.
+That’s why surface metrology matters.

-We’ll break down how 3D measurement techniques actually work, where each one fits, and what to consider when choosing the right method for your production line or R&D lab.
+We’ll break down how 3D measurement techniques work, where each one fits, and what to consider when choosing the right method for your production line or R&D lab.

 Key Notes